eternaldensity/Sandcastle-Builder/README.md

 ## 2.897
 - Clarification on SBtF description and some explanation on its stats.
 - stats tabs
+- Logicastle description fix
+- Break the Mould boost for when you decide making a mould was a bad idea

 ## 2.896
 - Show glass prices of tools when appropriate